 Poultry must reach 165 degrees before it is served or packed, while beef, fish, pork and lamb must reach 145 degrees for consumer safety.
 Ghost kitchens don't have to be completely virtual.
 While many businesses that only offer home delivery thrive with the virtual configuration offered by ghost kitchens, traditional restaurants are also seeing great results.
 Shipday's ghost kitchen delivery software provides small businesses with everything they need to make successful deliveries, including the option to automatically assign local deliveries to available drivers.

-These 15-minute fast delivery services created by Shipday make customers happier and more likely to make a purchase again in the future.
-After all, when your software offers everything you need to make successful deliveries, your ghost kitchen will be more successful.
-Ghost kitchens are a low-risk option for testing a new market because they have lower initial and overall costs than typical restaurants for eating at home.
-Most ghost kitchens are located in shared facilities that charge their tenants by the hour, day, month or year, giving you an opportunity to decide which one is right for them and their budget.
+This 15-minute fast delivery service makes customers more likely to make a purchase again in the future.
+Ghost kitchens are a low-risk option for testing a new market due to their lower initial and overall costs compared to traditional restaurants for eating at home.
+Most ghost kitchens are located in shared facilities that charge tenants by the hour, day, month or year, giving business owners the opportunity to choose which one is right for them and their budget.
 The most profitable ghost kitchens are also some of the most efficient ones.

 Whether it's reaching parents and families on Facebook or publicizing trends on Instagram or TikTok, a social media campaign will bring more attention to your business.
 Additionally, EasyRoutes can help put your kitchen in the hands of customers quickly and efficiently.
-As mentioned earlier, ghost kitchens work without front desk staff members, who help create memorable and positive guest experiences by providing exemplary service.
-Launching a ghost kitchen is much faster than opening a traditional restaurant as you can skip the design and construction of a new building, permits and zoning, complicated renovations and decoration, and turn what could be six months or a year of your life into just one month.
+As ghost kitchens work without front desk staff members, it is important to create memorable and positive guest experiences by providing exemplary service.
+Launching a ghost kitchen is much faster than opening a traditional restaurant as you can skip design and construction of a new building, permits and zoning, complicated renovations and decoration - turning what could be six months or a year into just one month.